 The Hearings Officer finds there is no evidence in the record that the subject property is "land that is necessary to permit farm practices to be undertaken on adjacent or nearby agricultural lands.
 While DLCD, ODA and ODFW question the "impact on adjacent or nearby agricultural lands," at page 6 of the agencies' comment letter, those questions do not answer the inquiry of whether the subject property is "necessary to permit farm practices to be undertaken on adjacent or nearby agricultural lands."
 OAR 660-033-0020(1)(a)(C).
 Moreover, the reclassification and rezoning of the subject property in and of itself will not change the current use (or lack thereof) of the subject property.
 Impacts of future development must be reviewed when land use applications are submitted.
 Simply put, there is no showing that the subject property is necessary for farming practices on any surrounding agricultural lands.
-There is no evidence that the subject property to undertake any farm practices.
+There is no evidence that the subject property contributes to any such practices, nor that other lands depend on use of the subject property to undertake any farm practices.